DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Some practical tips:

 * Save text in the Markdown format, and make use of images in the highest resolution.
 * Use a tool like Pandoc to convert the Markdown document to EPUB and to any of the other file formats you will need once the source document has been consolidated.
-Test the EPUB file with several e-reading devices and applications, unpack it and adjust the HTML and CSS if necessary, and then repack it into EPUB when these customizations are done.
+Test the EPUB file with several e-reader devices and applications, unpack it and adjust the HTML and CSS if necessary, and then repack it into EPUB when these customizations are done.

 The step-by-step guides in the previous chapters provide a detailed description of how to use these tools.